-Allow 03C:
+Allow O3C:

-- One-click: This is the default option.
-To connect to O3C, press the control button on the device.
-Depending on the device model, either press and release or press and hold, until the status LED flashes.
-Register the device with the O3C service within 24 hours to enable Always and stay connected.
-If you don't register, the device will disconnect from O3C. - Always: The device continuously attempts to connect to an O3C service over the internet.
-Once you register the device, it stays connected.
-Use this option if the control button is out of reach. - No: Disconnects the O3C service.
+- One-click: This is the default setting.
+Press and hold the control button on the device to connect to an O3C service over the internet.
+You need to register the device with the O3C service within 24 hours after you press the control button.
+Otherwise, the device disconnects from the O3C service.
+Once you register the device, Always is enabled and the device stays connected to the O3C service. - Always: The device constantly attempts to connect to an O3C service over the internet.
+Once you register the device, it stays connected to the O3C service.
+Use this option if the control button on the device is out of reach. - No: Disables the O3C service.

-Proxy settings: If needed, enter the proxy settings to connect to the proxy server.

-Host: Enter the proxy server's address.

-Port: Enter the port number used for access.

-Login and Password: If needed, enter username and password for the proxy server.
+Proxy settings: If needed, enter the proxy settings to connect to the proxy server.Host: Enter the proxy server's address.Port: Enter the port number used for access.Login and Password: If needed, enter username and password for the proxy server.Authentication method:

-Authentication method:

-- Basic: This method is the most compatible authentication scheme for HTTP.
-It's less secure than the Digest method because it sends the username and password unencrypted to the server. - Digest: This method is more secure because it always transfers the password encrypted across the network. - Auto: This option lets the device select the authentication method depending on the supported methods.
+• Basic: This method is the most compatible authentication scheme for HTTP.
+It's less secure than the Digest method because it sends the username and password unencrypted to the server.

+- Digest: This method is more secure because it always transfers the password encrypted across the network. - Auto: This option lets the device select the authentication method depending on the supported methods.
 It prioritizes the Digest method over the Basic method.